 will not be considered a competitive applicant.

-- Minimum of one year of full-time equivalent nursing experience (2,400 hours) within the past 24 months.
-Preferred clinical experience includes psych or related fields.
+- Minimum of 2400 hours of nursing experience within the past 24 months.
+This includes full time or part time nursing experience.
+Preferred clinical experience in psych or related field.

 - Submit a personal statement